-François Mallette is a Managing Director in L.E.K.
-Consulting's Boston office.
-François leads L.E.K.'s Private Equity practice and co-leads the firm's Automotive & Mobility practice in North America.
-He is also a member of L.E.K.'s Global Leadership Team.
-François has more than 25 years of experience assisting financial sponsors and strategic buyers in evaluating their investment opportunities, developing strategic and operational enhancements for portfolio companies, and supporting successful sales.
+François Mallette is a Managing Director in L.E.K.'s Boston office, where he leads the Americas Private Equity practice and co-leads the Automotive & Mobility practice.
+François has more than 25 years of experience helping financial sponsors and strategic clients evaluate their investment opportunities and valuation, as well as developing strategic and operational enhancements for portfolio companies across the world.